vinculum3141-ship-it/assigment-djehuty/prototype/MANUAL_QUERY_EXPLANATION.md

 ---

-## Level 4: Institution Query Using Our Prototype Approach ✅
+## Level 4: Institution Query Using Our Prototype Approach ⚠️

 ### What It Would Look Like With Proper RDF Entities

+**⚠️ HYPOTHETICAL QUERY - Institution entities don't exist yet!**

-**IF** we applied the same RDF architecture from our Faculty prototype to Institutions:
+This demonstrates what WOULD work **IF** we applied the same RDF architecture from our Faculty prototype to Institutions:

 ```sparql
 PREFIX djht: <https://ontologies.data.4tu.nl/djehuty/0.0.1/>